quickwit-oss/quickwit/docs/ingest-data/kafka.md

   default_search_fields: []
 ```

-Execute these Bash commands to download the index config and create the `gh-archive` index.
+Execute these Bash commands to download the index config and create the `gh-archive` index:

 ```bash
 # Download GH Archive index config.